The Cheapest 2018 Cars With Low Cost of Ownership

 30 MPG City / 40 MPG Highway

 If you want a safe, reliable car that is not all that fancy, a Toyota Corolla just might be your best bet.
-This car has been beloved for its reliability since 1966, and the newest models feature impressive features well above its price point, such as LED headlights, push button start, great cruise control, and lane-keep assist.
-The driver-facing tech is much more straightforward: the Corolla’s dashboard controls are easy for even a technophobe to use, and have been roughly the same in every model for decades.
-This is not a super smooth ride, but it is a very safe and affordable ride to maintain.
+This car has been beloved for its reliability since 1966, and the newest models feature impressive features well above its price point, such as LED headlights, push-button start, great cruise control, and lane-keep assist.
+The driver-facing tech is much more straightforward: the Corolla’s dashboard controls are easy for even a technophobe to use and have been roughly the same in every model for decades.
+It is not a super smooth ride, but it is a very safe and affordable ride to maintain.

 Vehicle Cost: $20,630+

 Approximate Yearly Maintenance Costs: $450

 Everyone knows that the Prius line gets great gas mileage.
 But did you know that it also is very easy to maintain?
 It handles well and maintains a lot of its value over time.
 The Prius C has incredible safety features, like a collision warning system that can help you avoid an accident -- or survive it with less damage to your vehicle.
 It is not super roomy, but it can fit a few friends just fine.

 Best Minivan: 2018 Honda Odyssey